 |Parking||Small free parking area|

 |Official Website||Rangger Köpfl|

 Just after we learned to ski, our landlady sent us to Oberperfuss.
 According to her, this little Innsbruck ski resort is the best place for beginners to practice their newly-learned skills.
 It’s small and quaint, with one long blue slope its main attraction.

 If you don’t take skiing that seriously, Rangger Köpfl provides the perfect opportunity for laid-back skiing from Innsbruck.

 Rangger Köpfl is popular among local families.
 There is a small kids park with a magic carpet where children can attempt their first ski runs in a fun fashion.
 A short run of 2,5 km is floodlit on Tuesday and Friday evenings, as well as 8 km of the 10 km toboggan track.
 The track is open until midnight, leaving you enough time to enjoy a hot drink or meal in one of the restaurants.

-The new Innsbruck ski pass is called the SKI plus CITY Pass.
-It’s arguably one of the best value for money ski passes in the European Alps.
-Then there’s the Innsbruck Card sightseeing pass, including 22 attractions, basically thrown in for free.
+The new Innsbruck ski pass is called the SKI plus CITY Pass Stubai Innsbruck.
+It’s arguably one of the best value-for-money ski passes in the European Alps, with the Innsbruck Card sightseeing pass, including 22 attractions, basically thrown in for free.

-Covering 308 km of ski runs in thirteen Innsbruck ski resorts, you won’t easily find a more varied and affordable ski holiday in Europe.
-The Innsbruck SKI plus CITY Pass is flexible, easily obtainable, and it gives you instant access to 111 cable cars and ski lifts, free public transport, 22 tourist attractions, and 3 swimming pools.
+Covering 308 km of ski runs in the thirteen Innsbruck ski resorts, you won’t easily find a more varied and affordable ski pass in Europe.
+The Innsbruck SKI plus CITY Pass gives you instant access to 111 cable cars and ski lifts, free public transport, 22 tourist attractions, and 3 swimming pools.